zetsux/setsuna-discord-bot/README.md

 # Multifunction-Discord-Bot (Setsuna)

-A multifunction discord bot created for personal or own group use.
+A multifunction discord bot created for personal or own group use fully using python.
 Connected with a database so that every user can register and have their own profile.
 Also hosted almost 24/7 using Uptime.
 Currently include features such as,